gozerodi/saw-cutting-chatter-detection-xai/README.md

 * **`08_Final_Model.ipynb` (Full Dataset Training):**
     With the hyperparameters verified and the decision threshold mathematically justified, the final XGBoost classifier was assembled.
 Instead of relying on an arbitrary number of trees, the optimal `n_estimators` value (**303 trees**) was extracted by averaging the early-stopping iterations across all 20 LOOCV folds.
 The final model was then trained on the **entire 20-experiment dataset** using this optimal tree count.
 This final, fully informed model serves as the basis for the subsequent Explainable AI (XAI) and physical signal analyses.

+    ### Phase 5: Explainable AI (XAI) & Physical Signal Validation

+This phase cracks open the "black box" of the XGBoost model, explaining the mathematical reasoning behind its predictions and validating those statistical findings against actual mechanical signal dynamics.

+* **`09_XAI_and_SHAP_Analysis.ipynb` (Decoding the Model Logic):**
+    * **Global Explainability:** Traditional feature importance metrics were initially evaluated, followed by a comprehensive SHAP (SHapley Additive exPlanations) analysis.
+SHAP summary plots were utilized to reveal exactly how each statistical feature mathematically pushes the model's decision toward either a "Stable" or "Chatter" classification.
+    * **Feature Interactions:** SHAP Dependence analyses were conducted to observe the complex, non-linear interactions between different engineered parameters during the cutting process.
+    * **Local Explainability:** SHAP Waterfall plots were generated to dissect individual, specific predictions, providing a highly transparent breakdown of the exact mathematical reasoning behind single classification events. *(The specific physical insights derived from these analyses are detailed in the Key Findings section).*

+* **`10_Physical_Validation_and_Signal_Dynamics.ipynb` (Bridging AI and Physics):**
+    * **Raw Signal Mapping:** The critical parameters highlighted during the XAI phase (specifically focusing on motor load and vibration characteristics) were mapped directly back to the raw, unfiltered sensor data.
+    * **Parametric Isolation:** The dynamic behavior of these physical signals was systematically compared between stable cutting regimes and confirmed chatter zones.
+Furthermore, rigorous parametric analyses were performed to observe signal evolution under isolated machine settings: evaluating variations while maintaining a constant cutting speed with differing feed rates, and conversely, maintaining a constant feed rate across varying cutting speeds.